alex-haozheng/cs326_final_epsilon/docs/milestone3.md

 # Division of Labor:

 ## Alan:
-made a get unique function (unfinished) , all of routing in html, started getUnique search, fixed href of favicons, added some buttons, made register/ login page
+made a get unique function (unfinished) , all of routing in html, started getUnique search, fixed href of favicons, added some buttons, made register/ login page, set up search function to work with the database

 ## Alex:
-made the mongoDB for some of the functions planning to implement express into it
+set up mongoDB and connected the endpoints in server to requried database collections, worked on setting up register passwords, search, and getunique functions to work with the database
 ## Ben:
-heroku deployment, fixed several bugs related to incorrect package-log dependencies, set up passport requirements, changed some localhost issues in server.js
+heroku deployment, fixed several bugs related to incorrect package-log dependencies, set up passport requirements, edited the login.html and register.html to work with passport, changed some localhost issues in server.js